Maryland Collection Agency Bond: A Comprehensive Guide

 How Much Does the Maryland Collection Agency Bond Cost?

-The Maryland Collection Agency Bond costs just $100 per year.
+The Maryland Collection Agency Bond costs just $100 per year or $10 per month.

 How Does Maryland Define “Collection Agency?”